 The same therapeutic approach is used to treat nasal polyps.
 Often as an accompanying measure a septoplasty (correction of septal deviation) as well as trimming of the turbinates with laser or radio frequency ablation may be needed.
 The nose is then packed for one night to control possible post-operative bleeding.

 The surgical approach is individually adjusted for each patient, tailored to their history and clinical findings.
 We always consider previous and accompanying illnesses, sequelae of previous operative attempts and the status of the nasal mucosa.
 Each of these parameters can affect the course and duration of healing, as well as the success of the procedure.

 MINIMALLY-INVASIVE ENDOSCOPIC SURGERY

-We have been involved with chronic rhinosinusitis and polyps for a quarter-century, initially in the Department of Otorhinolaryngology of the Ludwig Maximilian University, Munich, and since 2001 in our private clinic in Starnberg.
+We have been involved with chronic rhinosinusitis and polyps for over a quarter-century, initially in the Department of Otorhinolaryngology of the Ludwig Maximilian University, Munich, and since 2001 in our private clinic in Starnberg.
 In addition to research and clinical studies on the causes and diagnostic approach, we have been active in developing minimally-invasive endoscopic surgery of the nose and sinuses since its early days in Germany, and helped refine this approach for nasal polyps, initiating the now well-established shaver technique and navigation surgery.

 In the Nasen-Zentrum-Starnberg, we have performed annually since 2001 several hundred minimally-invasive operations on the sinuses.
 Our success rate ranges between 85 and 95%.
 Such an accomplishment is only possible when the indications are carefully weighed and the surgical approach carefully customized for each patient.